Peter Startup: Early years

 Peter Startup was born in Fulham, London in 1921, the only child and son of William Startup, a commercial sign painter and Alice Startup, née Hearne, a professional dressmaker.
 Moving at the age of 7 to Shepherds Bush, he attended Addison Primary School and from 1935 to 1939 studied art at the Hammersmith School of Arts and Crafts.

 When World War II broke out, with a heart condition that precluded him from military service, he served as a young air raid warden and factory worker.
 A diary from this time suggests that his experience of war, as for so many others, was pivotal to his development.
 He went on in 1943 to University of London extension courses on art history at the National Gallery and became a student in painting at the Central School of Art and Design.
 From 1944 to 1945, under government orders, he was evacuated to Oxford to attend the Ruskin School of Drawing: a notebook records the art history books he read in the Ashmolean Museum Library.

-After the war he returned to London to complete his degree at the Slade School of Fine Art, changing from painting to sculpting, becoming part of a dynamic group of post-war artists.
+After the war, Startup returned to London to complete his degree at the Slade School of Fine Art, changing from painting to sculpting, becoming part of a dynamic group of post-war artists.
 In 1949, he studied at the Abbaye de la Cambre in Brussels under Oscar Jespers (1887–1970), a well-known Belgian sculptor influenced by Cubism and Expressionism.

 Startup returned to live and work in his native London and in 1953 met Rosemary Evelyn Tubbs (1927-1988), a painter who had studied theatre design at the Central School of Art and Design.
 Their two children, Hetty and Jasper, were born in 1957 and 1961.